Nate Lowe Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.49 team ERA ranks 19th across all MLB pitching staffs.
+- The Mets have a 4.48 team ERA that ranks 19th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.